McL0vinn/Windows-Forensic-Examination-and-Threat-Hunting/README.md

 Identify Suspicious Log Entries
 -------------------------------

-Cl\>eventvwr.msc = spawns the GUI Event Viewer ( the most eye-friendly way lol) C:\> wevtutil qe Security /f:text = inspect the Windows EveNt Logs category you specified(in this case Security) . can be chaotic, you can output the content by using > C:\xx\xx\something.txt if you want.
+1) Cl\>eventvwr.msc = spawns the GUI Event Viewer ( the most eye-friendly way lol)
+2) C:\> wevtutil qe Security /f:text = inspect the Windows EveNt Logs category you specified(in this case Security) . can be chaotic, you can output the content by using > C:\xx\xx\something.txt if you want.
-PS C:\> Get-EventLog -LogName Security | Format-List -Property * = the equivalent of the above command but in Powershell this time and with a cooler blue background ( lol)
+3) PS C:\> Get-EventLog -LogName Security | Format-List -Property * = the equivalent of the above command but in Powershell this time and with a cooler blue background ( lol)

 Watch out for:

 1) Any indication that event log service was stopped
 2) Any indication that Windows File Integrity Checker ( Windows File Protection) was disabled
-3) large number of failed logons about a specific account following a successful logon for that account
+3) Large number of failed logons about a specific account following a successful logon for that account
-4) Small number of failed logons across many accounts ( Password Spray Attack)
+4) Small number of failed logons across many accounts ( Password Spray Attack) ( usually between 1-3 password tries per account to avoid account lockout threshold)
 5) Large number of failed logons for a specific account ( Brute Force Password Attack)

 Identify Suspicious SMB activity
 ----------------------------------

-When your machine is acting as a client and want to see the outbound SMB activity C:\> net use = displays the target machine and the share to which you are connected C:\> net use \\192.168.1.1 /del = drops the SMB session C:\>net use * /del = drops all outbound SMB sessions
+*When your machine is acting as a client and want to see the outbound SMB activity*

+1) C:\> net use = displays the target machine and the share to which you are connected
+2) C:\> net use \\192.168.1.1 /del = drops the SMB session
+3) C:\>net use * /del = drops all outbound SMB sessions

-When your machine is acting as a server and want to see the inbound SMB activity C:\>net session = list the inbound sessions
+*When your machine is acting as a server and want to see the inbound SMB activity*

+1) C:\>net session = list the inbound sessions
-C:\>net session \\192.168.1.1 /del = drops the inbound SMB session
+2) C:\>net session \\192.168.1.1 /del = drops the inbound SMB session

 Watch out for:

 1)The ability to drop individual SMB sessions (either inbound or outbound) can be useful because this can temporarily stop an attacker from using the SMB session.
-This way you can buy some time or interrupt a data exfiltration in progress
+This way you can buy some time or interrupt a data exfiltration in progress.
 2) Don't expose your TCP/UDP 135,136,137,138,139,445 ports to the internet.
-Shut them down or if there is a legit business purpose put them behind firewalls with ACLs enforcing access to authorized IPs only
+Shut them down or if there is a legit business purpose put them behind firewalls with ACLs enforcing access to authorized IPs only.
 3)most of them time SMB traffic is between a client and a Server.if you see client-to-client smb activity or excessive server-to-server smb activity without a valid business purpose,then that should be investigated.